Man1ish/csgeneticalgorithm/README.md

 ![Solution](https://raw.githubusercontent.com/Man1ish/csgeneticalgorithm/main/fitness_function.jpg)

   4. Selection operator
+     - We use Tournament Selection
+     - Compared fitness value of new selected population with fitness bounds
+     - Append random selection if new population is empty

      -  For selection operator, we merge the tournament selection with random selection
   5. Crossover operator
      - We use single point crossover
      ![Alt text](crossover1.png?raw=true "Crossover Point")